The Klondike Gold Rush: Tales from Dawson City, Yukon

 Population: 1,319 people

-In the summer of 1896, gold was found 300 miles south of the Arctic Circle near Dawson City in the Yukon Territory of Canada.
+In the summer of 1896, gold was found 300 miles (483 kilometers) south of the Arctic Circle near Dawson City in the Yukon Territory of Canada.
 Word on the dusty streets of this remote town is that even today you can pick up a pan, head to the creeks, and rustle up a few pieces for your own pocket.

 And so I headed north like the stalwart Klondikers of the Gold Rush.
 The July journey wasn’t as arduous as the winter trek along the Chilkoot Trail pursued in 1897 by 30,000 miners, prospectors, businessmen, and conmen.
-I also wasn’t pulling a pack mule and a years’ worth of supplies through cold, snow-throttled mountain passes only to arrive at Bennett Lake and realize I needed to build a boat to run 500-miles of the challenging Yukon River.
+I also wasn’t pulling a pack mule and a years’ worth of supplies through cold, snow-throttled mountain passes only to arrive at Bennett Lake and realize I needed to build a boat to run 500-miles (805 kilometers) of the challenging Yukon River.

 Instead, I flew in from Whitehorse to the sound of twin turboprops on a 30-seat plane.
 I pulled my rollaway suitcase from the overhead bin and stepped onto the tarmac into a warm afternoon sun and the thrilling landscape of Dawson City.